zaralrubaie/Spam_detection_NLP/README.md

 # Spam Detection using NLP 📩🤖

-This project builds a model to classify messages as **"spam"** or **"ham"** (non-spam) using **Natural Language Processing (NLP)**.
+This project builds a model to classify messages as spam or ham (non-spam) using Natural Language Processing (NLP).
-The goal is to automatically detect spam messages, which is useful for **email systems, text messaging services, and other communication platforms**.
+The goal is to automatically detect unwanted messages, which is useful for email systems, messaging apps, and other communication platforms.

----

-## 🔹 Model Evaluation
+##🔹 Model Performance

-The model was evaluated on a test set, and the performance metrics are summarized below:
+The model was evaluated on a test set, and the main results are summarized below:

 | Class / Metric   | Precision | Recall | F1-Score | Support |
 |-----------------|-----------|--------|----------|---------|